 ★Tip: To freeze raw eggs for later, first crack the eggs open and pour into a bowl.
 Beat the eggs gently with a fork to mix well, then pour the mixture into the same number of containers as eggs if you want to be able to pull out 1 frozen egg from the freezer.
 So, if you started with 4 eggs to freeze, divide the mixture into 4 small freezer baggies.
 If you are doing more than one egg in a freezer bag/container, label with the number of eggs in each bag as well as the date.
 Eggs will last up to 1 year in the freezer.

 The easiest way to introduce eggs for this age is via a well-cooked omelet cut into rectangular strips about the size of two adult fingers held together.
 This shape makes it easy for babies to hold and eat independently.
 If baby is having a hard time picking up food from the table or high chair, try handing egg strips over in the air vertically.
 Want to serve hard-boiled eggs?
-Simply mash with water, avocado, breast (human) milk, formula, or yogurt if dairy has been safely introduced.
+Simply mash with water, avocado, breastmilk, or formula.

 At this age, baby’s pincer grasp (where the thumb and pointer finger meet) is developing, enabling baby to pick up smaller pieces of food.
 As such, this is a great time to reduce the size to small, bite-size pieces of omelets, scrambled egg, or hard-boiled egg (quartered or small pieces).
 With hard-boiled eggs, offer water in a cup along with the hard-boiled egg to help with managing the dry yolk.
 If baby is struggling to pick up small pieces of food, it’s absolutely fine to continue to offer omelet strips, and of course, you can always mash eggs with milk, formula, or foods like avocado or yogurt for scooping or pre-loaded utensils.